ChrisPritchard/Xelmish/README.md

 It has been upgraded since to MonoGame 3.8, and the core Xelmish project made cross-platform.
 As part of this, the solution has been tested using Visual Studio 2022.

 **NOTE** even with .NET 5 and official support for this as of MonoGame 3.8, I still needed to install Net Core 3.1 in order for the content builder to work.
 Not sure why... kind of annoying.
 Maybe the next version will fix this.

+**UPDATE 2024** It has been updated to .NET 8, and compiled using dotnet cli.
+Tested on Windows 11.

 ### A note for Linux builders